wetook/recipes/_recipes/fried_chicken.md

 - Crush saltines finely with a rolling pin
 - Mix enough pepper and cayenne with the saltines so that black and red grains are visible but not overwhelming.
 Add chopped parsley.
 - Coat chicken in flour, drench in egg, then cover with saltine crumb mixture
 - Fry for 2-2:30 minutes until outside is turning brown.
-Internal temp should be 160
+Internal temp should be 160.
+- Smother with Defcon or some other inferior Buffalo sauce.
 ---